hitoshi-watase/sercrod/docs/reference/directives/apply.md

   - In practice, you should treat these as mutually exclusive on a single element and place them on separate elements instead.

 - Children with directives
-  - Child elements inside a *apply element are not processed as Nablla templates for this element, because the renderer returns after wiring the apply handler and does not recurse into children for this particular path.
+  - Child elements inside a *apply element are not processed as Sercrod templates for this element, because the renderer returns after wiring the apply handler and does not recurse into children for this particular path.
-  - If you need dynamic labels or additional Nablla logic near a commit button, use separate sibling elements rather than nesting those features inside the same *apply button.
+  - If you need dynamic labels or additional Sercrod logic near a commit button, use separate sibling elements rather than nesting those features inside the same *apply button.

 #### Best practices